mariayuyu/auto-marker-label/README.md

 # Automatically Labeling MoCap
 This project is used to clean up noisy raw C3D file and label it with the standard 85 marker layout.
+Implementation of:

+A. L. Clouthier, G. B. Ross, M. P. Mavor, I. Coll, A. Boyle and R. B. Graham, "Development and Validation of a Deep Learning Algorithm and Open-Source Platform for the Automatic Labelling of Motion Capture Markers," in IEEE Access, doi: 10.1109/ACCESS.2021.3062748.

 **Several large files (the trained model) cannot be uploaded on GitHub**